 These are magical experiences of a lifetime.
 These expeditions are very different to the more normal Northern Lights excursions to Tromso where you will often be transported by bus to commonly used Aurora viewing locations where you may have 40 or more people all trying to get the best vantage point, tripping over cameras and tripods and dazzling one another with torches.
 In addition when out for the night on a bus, if you get cold there is nowhere to go and warm up.
 This is not my idea of fun and it spoils the moment.
 That’s why I developed these amazing, memorable expeditions.

 Day 1, the first day is the arrival day.
 You must make your own way to ALTA in Northern Norway.
-There are flights to ALTA FROM TROMSO AND OSLO with connections worldwide from to Oslo.
+There are flights to ALTA from TROMSO and OSLO with connections worldwide from to Oslo.
 If you arrive early enough, after diner if the weather conditions are good then we will spend the evening watching the Northern Lights from one of several locations that offer great viewing and photo opportunities.
 If you wish to fly in a day early I can book an extra night at the hotel for you from approx £140 per room, let me know if you require this.

 NOTE: To be honest there isn’t a great deal to do in Alta, if you do want to extend your trip I suggest flying up to Tromso and spending any extra time in Tromso before continuing up to Alta either by bus or plane.
 I recommend you try to arrive in Alta no later than mid afternoon.
-It is not unusual for snow storms to cause delays and perhaps the temporary closure of the airport, so I do not recommend arriving late or on the last flight.
+It is not unusual for snow storms to cause delays and perhaps the temporary closure of the airport, so I do not recommend arriving very late or on the last flight.

 On Day 2 we leave the hotel at 9.30 am to make the 2.5 hour drive to just outside of small town of Karasjok.
-On the way we will stop to photograph frozen ice falls along the roadside and often we encounter reindeer herds as we get closer to Karasjok.
+On the way we will stop to photograph frozen ice falls along the roadside and we often encounter reindeer herds as we get closer to Karasjok.
 We should arrive outside Karasjok a little after midday.

 Here we exchange our mini-bus for snow scooters as we prepare to head off into the remote Arctic wilderness.
 After a 60 minute (16km) snow scooter ride up through a beautiful snow covered forest.
-DSC_0249 Northern lights Expeditions.Most guests will ride in a sledge, wrapped in blankets and reindeer skins, towed by the snow scooters while your luggage travels on another sledge.
+Most guests will ride in a sledge, wrapped in blankets and reindeer skins, towed by the snow scooters while your luggage travels on another sledge.
 The journey is bumpy but normally breathtakingly beautiful as we climb up beyond the tree line and across frozen lakes.

-DSC_0253 Northern lights Expeditions.The sun will be low in the sky creating amazing photo opportunities.
+The sun will be low in the sky creating amazing photo opportunities.
 Eventually we will come to a group of small buildings at a remote place called Ravnastua.

 This is a magical place, far from the stresses of our modern lives where life is simple, the air is clear and fresh and the scenery breathtaking.
 By arriving early in the day we have time to settle in and prepare to spend the evening watching out for “Thor’s Chariots” or the Northern Lights.
 A simple meal will be provided in the late afternoon/early evening as well as snacks later in the evening.
 The small valley the cabins nestle in shelters us from the wind.
 If you get cold you can pop back inside to warm up by one of the many log burning stoves or enjoy a drink or two.
 Soft drinks and tea/coffee are always available and included.
 You are free to bring your own alcoholic drinks.